Sravan-Gogineni/job_insights/README.md

 1. **Move the `dags` folder** into your Airflow directory.
 The folder contains the DAG scripts for running the ETL pipeline.

-   By default, Airflow looks for DAGs in `~/airflow/dags/`:
+   By default, Airflow looks for DAGs in the `~/airflow/dags/` directory.
+To move the `dags` folder into your Airflow directory:

    ```bash
    mv /path/to/your/dags /path/to/airflow/dags/
    ```

+   Make sure the path to `dags` points to your Airflow DAGs directory (usually `~/airflow/dags/`).

 2. **Restart Airflow Scheduler** to detect the new DAG: